wirsindhandwerk/wsh-api-demo/README.md

 # Prerequisites

 * Register a user on wirsindhandwerk.de
-* Get in touch with us [administrator](alexander.onea@wirsindhandwerk.de), we will provide the further details to you.
+* Get in touch with the [admin](alexander.onea@wirsindhandwerk.de), we will provide the further details to you.

 # Required configuration values